mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/customizing-templates/index.md

       server guest 10.0.10.17:80
     ```

-1. Update the Edge-LB pool to use the custom template by running a command similar to the following:
+1. Update the Edge-LB pool to use the custom template:

     ```bash
     dcos edgelb template update <pool-name> haproxy.tmpl
     ```

-    For example, if the pool is `ping-lb`, you would run the following command:
+    For example, if the pool is `ping-lb`, use the command:

     ```bash
     dcos edgelb template update ping-lb haproxy.tmpl